 Image credit: A. Calzada-Diaz et al. Meteoritics & Planetary Science, vol. 50, p.
 222 (2015)

 The specimen of NWA 482 pictured above is a 0.29 g partial slice displaying intricate microbrecciation.
-The top photo below shows the slice from which the above specimen was removed, while the bottom photo below shows a close-up of the large shock vein within the slice.
+The left photo below shows the slice from which the above specimen was removed, while the right photo shows a close-up of the large shock vein within the slice.

 Photos courtesy of Anne BlackImpactika Meteorites